 Merchandise & Raffles

-Stay in the lobby throughout the concert to help manage late-comers and monitor cash bags and Glacier Symphony supplies; receive a free ticket for the other concert of the weekend!
-This role may be combined with any of the regular performance volunteer roles (excluding Ushers).
+Stay in the lobby throughout the concert to help manage late-comers, monitor cash bags and supplies.
+This role may be asked to substitute for any of the volunteer roles (excluding Ushers).

 Pick up flowers for the concert hall stage from a local shop and help return them to the shop following the concert weekend (if they are on loan).

-Assist with the setup or cleanup of the musician’s brunch the weekend of the concert.
+Assist with the setup and cleanup of the musician’s brunch the weekend of the concert.
 The brunch generally happens on a Saturday around mid-morning.

-Soirees are hosted several days prior to the performance and offer a more intimate event experience.
+Soirees are hosted throughout the season and offer a more intimate event experience.
 Occasionally, volunteers are needed to assist with set-up, serving, parking, etc.

-The Symphony is represented in several community events in the Flathead from The Great Fish Challenge in Whitefish to the Crown of the Continent guitar festival in Bigfork.
-As a booth attendant for community events, our volunteers are able to attend the festivities free of charge and often get a chance to be involved in behind-the-scenes experiences.
+The Symphony is represented in several community events in the Flathead such as The Great Fish Challenge in Whitefish.
+As a booth attendant for community events, our volunteers are the face of the Symphony and may get a chance to be involved in behind-the-scenes experiences.

 Throughout the season there will be opportunities to help in the office.
-Office tasks include helping with mailings such as soiree invitations and season ticket holders to making sure the tickets are ready for will call.
+Office tasks may include helping with mailings, copying, database input, preparing items for special events such as the Gala, etc.

 Building and Grounds

 Are you handy with tools?
 Do you like to work outside?
-The Glacier Symphony is in need of volunteers to help with annual spring clean-up and snow shoveling.
-There is also a constant list of projects to be undertaken to improve both the inside and outside of the Glacier Symphony offices at 69 North Main St., Kalispell.
+The Glacier Symphony is always in need of volunteers to help with annual spring clean-up and snow shoveling.
+There is also a constant list of projects to improve both the inside and outside of the Glacier Symphony offices at 69 North Main St. in Kalispell that we ask our wonderful volunteers to assist with.
+If you have any of these particular skills, we welcome and appreciate your expertise!

-[A] well organized group - pleasure to volunteer for. - Maureen Hein
+[A well organized group - pleasure to volunteer for. - Maureen H.